JavonGil/Ticket-Lifecycle/README.md

   </tr>
 </table>
 <p>- Click Yes, Do it! </p>
 <p>- The Maintenance Department has successfully been deleted.
 We had our Agents log out / log back in to osTicket.
-They are reporting that the tickets are now visible and being routed to the correct Departments.
-That is a Win!
-Now, we can get to creating and working tickets. 😎</p>
+They are reporting that the tickets are now visible and being routed to the correct Departments.</p>
 <br/>

 <table>